youngbeanie/pywebapp/README.md

 # pywebapp
-Demo project for a course.
+Demo app for a class project.